 10 g sweetener (sugar and lemon/orange zest mix)

 180 g raisins, washed and soaked or a combination with dried apricots

-150 g muesli mix (also see our toasted muesli recipe)
+150 g muesli mix of choice (also see our homemade toasted muesli recipe)

 Making the Muesli Buns

 Make the dough with all the ingredients (except the muesli mix and raisins) and 200 grams of the water.
 Then gradually ad the rest of the water and knead the dough well.
 If you use a KitchenAid type mixer, mix for about 8 to 10 minutes.
 Make sure the dough is not too sticky or too dry.
 Aim for a bit tacky, which means that when you poke the dough with your dry finger it should stick for a second but then peel of as you remove your finger.
 Leave to rest for 5 minutes.

 Ideally the temperature of your dough after mixing should be around 24-25 ºC / 75 ºF.
 You should adjust the temperature of the water you add, so the total dough reaches this temperature.
 For us this means in summer adding cold water to this recipe and in winter adding warmer water (up to 50 ºC /122 ºF if needed).
 You can measure the temperature of water and dough with a food thermometer.
 These measurements are important because they correspond with the proving times in the recipe.